-The music minor is designed for students who wish to supplement their academic major by pursuing the study of music at an in-depth level.
+Ship music minors supplement their academic major by studying music at an in-depth level.

 Music is everywhere.
-Besides the obvious compact disc and iPods, music is heard on the radio and television, in movies, and even in elevators.
+Besides the obvious CDs and iPods, music is heard on the radio and television, in movies, and even in elevators.
 Music is performed in a variety of venues from concert halls to small clubs.
 Music is taught in schools, used in business, and is a therapy in hospitals and nursing homes.
-It provides recreation for millions of people who play instruments and participate in community bands, choruses, and orchestras.
+It provides recreation for millions of people who play instruments and participate in community bands, choruses and orchestras.

 The music department offers ensembles for every interest.
-There are choirs, bands, chamber ensembles, and a university-community orchestra.
-In addition, the department sponsors Pi Nu Epsilon, a national honorary fraternity for students who are interested in music.
+There are choirs, bands, chamber ensembles and a university-community orchestra.
+In addition, the department sponsors Kappa Kappa Psi, a national honorary band service fraternity, and Pi Nu Epsilon, a national honorary service fraternity, for students who are interested in music.